 Lower Minimum Refresh Rate to 1Hz

-4. if you get the device ID, then the connection stands successful and you are good to go ahead.
-However, if the connection isn’t successfully established, then do check out our guide on How to Fix All ADB and Fastboot Errors.
+6. if you get the device ID, then the connection stands successful and you are good to go ahead.

 Now just execute the below ADB command in the CMD window to lower the minimum refresh rate to 1Hz.
 The refresh rate will still stay adaptive, it’s just that your device now has the liberty to opt for a lower value, something in the range of 10-20 as well.
 In other words, your device’s display will oscillate between 1Hz and the maximum possible refresh rate supported by your device.
 So on that note, here’s the command that you need to execute: